 However, with the right best practices in place, you'll manage to equip the new developer with the knowledge and confidence they need to get started as a new team member and get them excited about their new position.

-Here are step-by-step instructions for how to onboard new developers remotely and make them feel like a part of the team even before their first day of work:
+Here are step-by-step instructions for how to run a software developer onboarding process remotely and make them feel like a part of the team even before their first day of work:

 Welcome the New Developer on Zoom

-The first step of an effective onboarding process is to welcome the new hire to the team via an e-conferencing platform like Meet and Zoom.
+The first step of an effective software engineer onboarding process is to welcome the new hire to the team via an e-conferencing platform like Meet and Zoom.

 They're probably anxious about their first day at work, and a Zoom call can be an excellent way for you to answer all their concerns.